f99mlu/swedish-helipads/README.md

 git clone https://github.com/f99mlu/swedish-helipads.git

 ## Build the project
+Edit build.bat and customize your SDK and Community folder paths

+## Run the project
-Run build.bat
+Double-click on build.bat

 ## Make changes to the helipads
-Edit the file PackageSources\scenery\helipads.xml
+Edit the file PackageSources\scenery\helipads.xml and run build.bat to try it out.